Snowmobiling Depends on Volunteers

 As an association that depends primarily on adult volunteers to deliver safe snowmobile trails for our younger generation, it is important that the association focuses on the needs of the volunteer.
 We want to find adults that have the skills and willingness, then we can adapt these skills where needed.

 The Saskatchewan Snowmobile Association has a toll free line 1-800-499-7533 for volunteers to phone Monday through Friday, from 9:00 a.m. to 5:00 p.m.
 Friendly and competent staff will provide assistance for volunteers working for member snowmobile clubs.
+You can also simply reach out to your local club and they will get you on your way!

 The Saskatchewan Snowmobile Association offers online Risk Management training which includes Groomer Operator training, Trail Signing training, and Workplace Safety training including WHMIS training.
 Volunteers that complete the training will receive certification for each module they complete.